brimdata/zed/docs/language/README.md

 The Zed system includes a powerful language for searching, analyzing, and shaping data.
-The language embraces a _pipeline_ syntax that should be familiar to those who have worked with UNIX/Linux shells.
+The language embraces a _pipeline_ syntax that should be familiar to those who have worked with UNIX shells.
 Here's a simple example query:

 ![Example Zed 1](images/example-zed.png)